umeshmaanju01/GoogleClassroom/README.md

 🎯 Purpose

-This project is built for learning and practicing front-end development using Tailwind CSS by cloning the UI of Google Classroom.
+This project is built for learning and practicing front-end development using Tailwind CSS by cloning the UI of Google Classro

 Made by - UMESH MAANJU

-This project is for educational purposes only and is not affiliated with or endorsed by Google.

 ✨ Last made by Umesh